forward-motion/commentbox.io/docs/DASHBOARD.md

 - For flagged comments, you can choose to remove the flagged status.
 - For approved comments, you can choose to remove them.

-You can also moderate comments within the plugin, albeit only with the ability to remove published comments.
+You can also moderate comments within the plugin, with the ability to remove published comments, block users, and pin comments.

 ### Blocking Users